Threshold for triggering "Large VCM" warnings arbitrary.

 choose a kinetic energy that is extremely unlikely to occur for the given number of atoms and atomic

 masses based on this.
 If you don't have this worked out or readily available, I'd be happy to furnish the

 - John Chodera

-#1 Updated by Erik Lindahl almost 13 years ago
+#1 Updated by Erik Lindahl over 13 years ago

 This is definitely a bug.
 No variable in Gromacs should ever be compared to an absolute number, with the